 3. LLC Purchases a Life Insurance Plan (Disability Insurance / Buy-Out Plan) on Each Business Owner

-Typically, cash-value life insurance policies (whole life insurance / universal life insurance) is used as it can potentially provide funds for disability / retirement buy-outs.
+Typically, cash-value life insurance policies (whole life insurance / universal life insurance) are used as they can potentially provide funds for disability / retirement buy-outs.
 However, term life insurance plans can work as well.

 4. Triggering Event Occurs

-After a triggering event occurs (death / disability) to one of the owners, the LLC receives the policy distribution and allocates funds to the LLC members.
-The LLC members use the proceeds to purchase the equity of the deceased / incapacitated / exiting owner in the LLC and underlying business.
+After a triggering event occurs (death / disability) to one of the owners, the Buy-Sell LLC receives the policy distribution and allocates funds to the Buy-Sell LLC members.
+The LLC members would then use the proceeds to purchase the equity of the deceased / incapacitated / exiting owner in the LLC and underlying business.